lilhandsbgdreams/python-handbook/concepts.md

 # <a name="controlstructures">Control structures</a>

-A control structure refers to one of three logical designs determine the order that statements execute in a program, as seen in [Figure 1](#structuresimage).
+A control structure refers to one of three logical designs that determine the order in which statements execute in a program, as seen in [Figure 1](#structuresimage).

 <a name="structuresimage">![control structures](https://raw.githubusercontent.com/lilhandsbgdreams/python-handbook/master/public/control_structures.gif "control structures")</a>
 <sub><sup>**Figure 1**.
 Diagram of the three programming structures. \[Author unknown\].
 PL/SQL User's Guide and Reference. http://docs.oracle.com/cd/A87860_01/doc/appdev.817/a77069/03_struc.htm.</sup></sub>